cfoh/Multi-Armed-Bandit-Example/cmab2/README.md

 | Foods & Health    |   5%     25%     25%    40%   [60%]  |
 +-------------------+--------------------------------------+
 ```

+The aim of the C-MAB algorithm is to observe the feedback from the environment to establish a context-action table that closely approximates the ground truth from the environment.

 In the above, those with brackets are the best among others within the same age group.
 Based on that, we expect `toys`, `cars`, `sports`, `holidays` and `foods` to be the optimal choice for age groups 1, 2, 3, 4 and 5 respectively.
 Indeed, the agent eventually exploits those optimal choices for the age groups as shown below.